-As a result of and upon the effective time of the Domestication, among other things, (1) each then-issued and outstanding Class A ordinary share, par value \$0.0001 per share, of Acies (the "Acies Class A ordinary shares"), automatically converted, on a one-for-one basis, into a share of Class A common stock, par value \$0.0001 per share, of PLAYSTUDIOS (the "Class A common stock"); (2) each then-issued and outstanding redeemable warrant of Acies automatically converted into a redeemable warrant to acquire one share of our Class A common stock (the "Warrants"); and (3) each then-issued and outstanding unit of Acies that had not been previously separated into the underlying Acies Class A ordinary shares and underlying Acies warrants was cancelled and entitled the holder thereof to one share of Class A common stock and one-third of one Warrant.
+As a result of and upon the effective time of the Domestication, among other things, (1) each then-issued and outstanding Class A ordinary share, par value \$0.0001 per share, of Acies (the "Acies Class A ordinary shares"), automatically converted, on a one-for-one basis, into a share of Class A common stock, par value \$0.0001 per share, of PLAYSTUDIOS (the "Class A common stock"); (2) each then-issued and outstanding redeemable warrant of Acies automatically converted into a redeemable warrant to acquire one share of our Class A common stock (the "Warrants"); and (3) each then-issued and outstanding unit of Acies that had not been previously separated into the underlying Acies Class A common stock and one-third of one Warrant.
 No fractional shares will be issued upon exercise of the Warrants.